1. Home

 For advanced styling, you can add styles into an HTML block that reference the class or ID of any element in your widget.

-To add CSS styles to Text, Buttons, Images or HTML blocks, enter the key and value under Extra CSS Styles.
+To add CSS styles to Text, Buttons, Images or HTML blocks, enter the CSS Property and value under Extra CSS Styles.

-For example, to add “text-transform: uppercase;” enter “text-transform” in the Key field, and “uppercase” in the Value field.
+For example, to add “letter-spacing: 3px;” enter “letter-spacing” in the CSS Property, and “3px” in the Value field.

 Add CSS to the Outer Box